 View across the factory site to the flats on the Jaques & Clark factory site

-The old British United Shoe Machine Co.'s factory, built in 1916, taken over by Hunts Printers, sold as a going concern but it was soon closed and the site sold.
+Taken over 1975 by Hunts Printers which was sold later as a going concern - it was soon closed and the site sold.

 A series of photos taken by Mervyn Wood